 Jupiter is the largest planet in the solar system, and its role in astrology matches its size.
-Known traditionally as the Great Benefic, Jupiter is the planet of expansion: of knowledge, luck, wealth, faith, and possibility.
+Known traditionally as the Great Benefic, Jupiter is the planet of expansion: knowledge, luck, wealth, faith, appetite, confidence, and possibility.
 Where Mars is the planet of action and Venus the planet of desire, Jupiter is the planet of meaning.
 It asks the biggest question a chart can ask: what does all of this add up to?

 What Does Jupiter Represent in Astrology?